Kgandrup/SpotifyToSkype/README.md

 Ability to see song progress in the status
 Lyrics command?

 Also I know the code sucks.
 I haven't coded in python in like 3-4 years...
+And there are still a lot of issues I'm uncovering with the current functionality.
+I'll probably work on the code here and there.
+This was more like a 'for fun' project than something to try and market and publish.